-Whether you are joining our virtual or in-person Career Fairs or both, we are ready to answer your questions.
+We are ready to answer your questions!
 Find information below on each fair, including both attendee and employer frequently asked questions.

 Students and attendees

-- Registration for CSU students and alumni is free for all Engineering Career Fairs.
+- Attendance for CSU students and alumni is free for all Engineering Career Fairs.

 - All CSU students and alumni are welcome to participate.